sergelogvinov/proxmox-csi-plugin/docs/pvecsictl.md

 # Feedback

-Use the [github discussions](https://github.com/sergelogvinov/proxmox-csi-plugin/discussions) for feedback and questions.
+Use the [GitHub discussions](https://github.com/sergelogvinov/proxmox-csi-plugin/discussions) for feedback and questions.